huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number deltaX: the number of pixels to move horizontally
    :param number deltaY: the number of pixels to move vertically

-.. js:function:: map.addText(text, x, y, color = "#000000", size = 12)
+.. js:function:: map.addText(text, x, y, color = "#000000", size = 12, layer = 0)

-   Adds a text item to the overlay.
+   Adds a text item to the specified overlay layer.

    :param string text: the text to display
-   :param number x: the x pixel coordinate of the text
+   :param number x: the x pixel coordinate of the text (relative to the layer's position)
-   :param number y: the y pixel coordinate of the text
+   :param number y: the y pixel coordinate of the text (relative to the layer's position)
    :param string color: the color of the text.
 Can be specified as "#RRGGBB" or "#AARRGGBB".
 Defaults to black.
    :param number size: the font size of the text.
 Defaults to 12.
+   :param number layer: the layer id.
+Defaults to ``0``

-.. js:function:: map.addRect(x, y, width, height, color = "#000000")
+.. js:function:: map.addRect(x, y, width, height, color = "#000000", layer = 0)

-   Adds a rectangle outline item to the overlay.
+   Adds a rectangle outline item to the specified overlay layer.

-   :param number x: the x pixel coordinate of the rectangle's top-left corner
+   :param number x: the x pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
-   :param number y: the y pixel coordinate of the rectangle's top-left corner
+   :param number y: the y pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
    :param number width: the pixel width of the rectangle
    :param number height: the pixel height of the rectangle
    :param string color: the color of the rectangle.
 Can be specified as "#RRGGBB" or "#AARRGGBB".
 Defaults to black.
+   :param number layer: the layer id.
+Defaults to ``0``

-.. js:function:: map.addFilledRect(x, y, width, height, color = "#000000")
+.. js:function:: map.addFilledRect(x, y, width, height, color = "#000000", layer = 0)

-   Adds a filled rectangle item to the overlay.
+   Adds a filled rectangle item to the specified overlay layer.

-   :param number x: the x pixel coordinate of the rectangle's top-left corner
+   :param number x: the x pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
-   :param number y: the y pixel coordinate of the rectangle's top-left corner
+   :param number y: the y pixel coordinate of the rectangle's top-left corner (relative to the layer's position)
    :param number width: the pixel width of the rectangle
    :param number height: the pixel height of the rectangle
    :param string color: the color of the rectangle.
 Can be specified as "#RRGGBB" or "#AARRGGBB".
 Defaults to black.
+   :param number layer: the layer id.
+Defaults to ``0``

-.. js:function:: map.addImage(x, y, filepath)
+.. js:function:: map.addImage(x, y, filepath, layer = 0, useCache = true)

-   Adds an image item to the overlay.
+   Adds an image item to the specified overlay layer.

-   :param number x: the x pixel coordinate of the image's top-left corner
+   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
-   :param number y: the y pixel coordinate of the image's top-left corner
+   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
    :param string filepath: the image's filepath
+   :param number layer: the layer id.
+Defaults to ``0``
+   :param boolean useCache: whether the image should be saved/loaded using the cache.
+Defaults to ``true``.
+Reading images from a file is slow.
+Setting ``useCache`` to ``true`` will save the image to memory so that the next time the filepath is encountered the image can be loaded from memory rather than the file.

+.. js:function:: map.createImage(x, y, filepath, width = -1, height = -1, offset = 0, xflip = false, yflip = false, paletteId = -1, setTransparency = false, layer = 0, useCache = true)

+   Creates an image item on the specified overlay layer.
+This differs from ``map.addImage`` by allowing the new image to be a transformation of the image file.

+   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param string filepath: the image's filepath
+   :param number width: the image width.
+If ``-1``, use the full width of the original image.
+Defaults to ``-1``
+   :param number height: the image height.
+If ``-1``, use the full height of the original image.
+Defaults to ``-1``
+   :param number offset: the pixel offset into the original image where data should be read from.
+Defaults to ``0``
+   :param boolean xflip: whether the image should be a horizontal flip of the original image.
+Defaults to ``false``
+   :param boolean yflip: whether the image should be a vertical flip of the original image.
+Defaults to ``false``
+   :param number paletteId: the id of which currently loaded tileset palette to use for the image.
+If ``-1``, use the original image's palette.
+Defaults to ``-1``
+   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+Defaults to ``false``
+   :param number layer: the layer id.
+Defaults to ``0``
+   :param boolean useCache: whether the image should be saved/loaded using the cache.
+Defaults to ``true``.
+Reading images from a file is slow.
+Setting ``useCache`` to ``true`` will save the image to memory so that the next time the filepath is encountered the image can be loaded from memory rather than the file.

+.. js:function:: map.addTileImage(x, y, tileId, xflip, yflip, palette, setTransparency = false, layer = 0)

+   Creates an image of a tile on the specified overlay layer.

+   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param number tileId: tile value for the image
+   :param boolean xflip: whether the tile image is flipped horizontally
+   :param boolean yflip: whether the tile image is flipped vertically
+   :param number palette: palette number for the tile image
+   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+Defaults to ``false``
+   :param number layer: the layer id.
+Defaults to ``0``

+.. js:function:: map.addTileImage(x, y, tile, setTransparency = false, layer = 0)

+   Creates an image of a tile on the specified overlay layer.
+This is an overloaded function that takes a single tile as a JavaScript object instead of each of the tile's properties individually.

+   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param {tileId,xflip,yflip,palette} tile: the tile to create an image of
+   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+Defaults to ``false``
+   :param number layer: the layer id.
+Defaults to ``0``

+.. js:function:: map.addMetatileImage(x, y, metatileId, setTransparency = false, layer = 0)

+   Creates an image of a metatile on the specified overlay layer.

+   :param number x: the x pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param number y: the y pixel coordinate of the image's top-left corner (relative to the layer's position)
+   :param number metatileId: id of the metatile to create an image of
+   :param boolean setTransparency: whether the color at index 0 should be overwritten with transparent pixels.
+Defaults to ``false``
+   :param number layer: the layer id.
+Defaults to ``0``

 Tileset Functions
 ^^^^^^^^^^^^^^^^^